SamarthSaxena10/Voting-Dapp-Shardeum/README.md

-# Decentralized Voting Application
+# Voting Dapp

-This is a demo application to implement voting in solidity smart contract using ReactJS.
+This is a Voting Dapp on Shardeum using Solidity and ReactJS.

 [Video Link](https://www.loom.com/share/1cb0bab1a2454708ac935c37c1dfad62?sid=03165bd4-fe1b-4397-808b-282db36a2a38)